odibua/covid19TrackingProject/README.md

 ![California Image](https://github.com/odibua/covid19TrackingProject/blob/odibua/README/images/california_example.png)

-For the state of California, the information on cases/death counts stratified by ethnicity are stored on an html page that we can obtain using a simple ``GET`` request.
+For the state of California, the information on cases/death counts stratified by ethnicity are stored on an html page, shown above.
+We can obtain this raw data using a simple ``GET`` request.
 The associated config is ``california_all.yaml`` and has the below fields:

 ```